Yaanwanzi/terraform-master-class-series/02 - Command basics/a) Commands.md

    approach, or JSON format if the files need to be machine-readable.
    - Configuration files that use the HCL format end with the .tf file extension;
    - Those using JSON format end with the .tf.json file extension.
-   - The Terraform format is human-readable, while the JSON format is machine readable xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+   - The Terraform format is human-readable, while the JSON format is machine readable

 ## Terraform workflow
 **terraform init**: